ismailbozan90/wow-loot-manager/README.md

 ### Adding New Bosses
 1. Edit `loot-data.json`
 2. Add new boss entry with items
-3. Assign BIS specs and goods for specs
+3. Assign BIS specs, goods for specs, and secondary stats

 ### Adding New Trinkets
 1. Use `trinket-admin.html`